Frequently Asked Questions

 Write for College graduates have a huge head start when they sit down to write.
 They know how to write great sentences the first time, not the tenth time.
 They know how to organize their ideas, how to choose the right words, how to punctuate, and how to edit.
 They achieve better results, faster, and with far less pain and frustration.
 The self-esteem that comes with such accomplishment is immeasurable.

-Q. When is the best time for a student to take the Write for College course?
+Q. When is the best time for a student to take each section of the Write for College course?

 Q. My son has always loved creative writing, but when it comes to writing an essay, he has no idea where to begin.
 Are all kids like that?